 State and Federal Parks

 We’ve grouped parks together by region as many of the parks are in close proximity to one another and are easily combined on a single trip.
-In these links, you’ll find adventures in every corner of the state, from the azure waters of Bear Lake State Park to the artifacts left by Ancient Pueblo or Anasazi peoples at Hovenweep National Monument.
+In these links, you’ll find adventures in every corner of the state, from the azure waters of Bear Lake State Park to the artifacts left by Ancient Pueblo or Anasazi tribal peoples at Hovenweep National Monument.

 Here are a few local favorites to help you start your itinerary building.
+Select any of the parks listed for maps, photos and other resources.

 Bear Lake State Park: Locals call Bear Lake the Carribean of the Rockies for the intense blue hues of the water and love the area for the sunny beaches, boating, waterskiing and late-summer raspberry shakes.
 Travelers love it for the same reasons and appreciate that it is a convenient detour on trips to/from Yellowstone National Park or Grand Teton National Park.

-Golden Spike National Historic Area: Commemorating the placement of the railroad spike that served as the final link in the Transcontinental Railroad, Golden Spike is a favorite destinations for kids who love the superb replica steam trains, history buffs and railroad enthusiasts.
+Golden Spike National Historic Area: Commemorating the placement of the railroad spike that served as the final link in the Transcontinental Railroad, Golden Spike is a favorite destination for kids who love the superb replica steam trains, history buffs and railroad enthusiasts.
 Recreations of the Golden Spike ceremony of 1869 are held seasonally.

 Antelope Island State Park: Spectacular birding, free-range bison and convenient wildlife viewing on a craggy island in the Great Salt Lake accessed via a scenic causeway.
 Several trails popular with hikers and mountain bikers traverse the mountainous island and Antelope Island serves as a great launch point to explore the Great Salt Lake by boat or kayak.
 Historic Garr-Fielding ranch house is a well-preserved and entertaining pioneer ranch house.